MoTTTT/podzone/docs/inventoryServers.md

 # Server Inventory

-As cluster build-out has progressed, devices and their resource configuration have been standardised.
-Detail of the original development environments has since been refactored out of this documentation.
+As cluster build-out has progressed, devices and their resource configuration have evolved:

+- The original development environments comprised equipment on hand.
+- The next set of hardware selected for kubernetes and ceph cluster build-out are Thin Clients, with 4 CPUs; 25GB RAM; 128 + 256 GB SSD each.
+Fourteen of these were put into service.
+- The current set of hardware, for hyper-converged infrastructure are 2U rack servers, with varying configurations, with up to 48 CPUs, 256 GB RAM, and 4.8TB SAS Storage.
+There are currently six of these in various stages of procurement and provisioning.

 ## Cluster nodes